Just like any other source of income, interest you earn from a savings account is subject to tax.

 How do I find the best savings accounts for my tax needs?

-Use a comparison service.
-Comparison services like finder.com offers a quick and easy way for you to compare the interest rates, features and fees of multiple savings accounts.
+- Use a comparison service.
+Comparison services like finder.com offer a quick and easy way for you to compare the interest rates, features and fees of multiple savings accounts.
 Start comparing a range of accounts today, or see our lists of the best savings accounts by specific features.